remipassmoilesel/MinimalChatExtreme/README.md

 An Extremely Minimal PHP/Javascript chat system.
 Easy to deploy,  Easy to manage, Easy to use.

-Modified to be use in Minibox, on TPLink MR3020 and OpenWRT Chaos Calmer.
+Modified to be use in chipbox, on TPLink MR3020 and OpenWRT Chaos Calmer.

 Base on the excellent project: https://github.com/adamoutler/MinimalChatExtreme Thanks a lot !